Thursday, August 30, 2018

 Gray Historical Society by Gertrude Libbey Anthony, daughter

 of W. S. Libbey, the builder of the PLI.
-Among the collection
+Among the collections

 at Gray Historical Society.
 PWM